turingschool/backend-curriculum-site/module3/lessons/intro_mod_three.markdown

 * Room setup:
   * Keep the top of the cubbies clear.
-  * We want to designate input 1 for instructors so it's easy for guest lecturers to get set up.
-Please avoid changing HDMI inputs.
+  * Please avoid changing HDMI inputs.